frank-at-suse/vsphere_rancher_cluster/README.md

 ## To Run
     > terraform apply -parallelism=1
-Parallelism needs to be forced to 1 for this plan (Terraform default is 10) or else the Helm catalogs will encounter errors and the plan will error.
+Parallelism needs to be forced to 1 for this plan (Terraform default is 10) or else the Helm catalogs will encounter HTTP 500 & "resource not found" errors and the plan will fail.
 If you still encounter any Helm/catalog errors during apply, simply re-running the plan is enough to resolve them.

 ## Tested Versions